-KPL is dedicated to providing full library service to all individuals, regardless of physical, mental, or cognitive impairment.
-Listed below are special resources available in or through the library.
+KPL is dedicated to providing full library service to all individuals, regardless of physical, mental, or cognitive abilities.
+Listed below are special resources available from the library.

 For people with mobility challenges:

 - Southwest, Northside, and Uptown Libraries are ADA accessible buildings; Simmons Library and the Bookmobile are not, but staff work with people to accommodate their needs.

 - Southwest and Northside Libraries provide motorized scooters, wheeled walkers, and small shopping carts and baskets for in-library use.

 - Our Home Delivery service is available to people who are unable to come to the Library.
 See the Home Delivery section below, or call 564-6131 for more information.

 For people with visual impairments:

 - Large Print books – 16 point print and larger, available at all locations or by reserving through the library catalog.